top of page

 What you can do immediately:

-Get all the snow off the roof!
 No remaining snow means no further water coming down and settling in behind the ice dam.
-This will also open up the area behind the ice dam where the water is pooled, and freeze the water.
-You can get this snow off the roof yourself, or find a contractor that offers snow shovelling specifically.
-We do not provide snow shoveling only, we offer ice dam removal, and thawing services.
+This will also open up the area behind the ice dam where the water is pooled, and freeze the water - in sub zero temperatures.

-Secondly, clean the areas directly above the ice dam very well.
+Secondly, clean the snow off the ice dam very well.
 This will allow the sun to hit the ice directly, and radiate through the ice, down to the roofing material - creating heat conduction near the shingle, that will allow the ice to loosen off the roof.
 In some cases, well-established ice dams may be too thick for this to be effective (3+ inches).
 Remember, further up the roof it gets thinner, so check those areas once the sun can reach it.. you'll be able to remove the ice once it loosens in the thinner areas.

 Getting the water to flow off the roof is next.
-Cut a channel from the edge of the roof, up to where the water is pooled.
+You can cut a channel from the edge of the roof, up to where the water is pooled.
 This will allow the water to escape, which could temporarily avoid the risk of water leaking into the building.
 To do this, you can use heating wires, ice saw, heat gun, torch, etc. Ensure you are careful to stay away from the roofing materials with saws and flames.
 This is a temporary fix, as the channel will (eventually) re-freeze, with the issue repeating, until the ice dam is melted away or removed.
 Heating wires will keep a channel open through any conditions, so this is a good choice.

 COST STRUCTURE